SysKitTeam/docs-point/configuration-inventory/get-to-know/create-snapshot.md

 ## Take Snapshot

 To create a snapshot:
-* Click the Configuration Inventory tile (1) on the Home screen; the Configuration Inventory screen opens
+* Click the Configuration Inventory tile (1) on the Home screen - the Configuration Inventory screen opens
-* Click the Take Snapshot option (2) available in the side panel under the Manage section; the Take Snapshot dialog opens
+* Click the Take Snapshot option (2) available in the side panel under the Manage section - the Take Snapshot dialog opens
-* Click the Start Snapshot button (3); SysKit Point starts to collect data in the background,
+* Click the Start Snapshot button (3) - SysKit Point starts to collect data in the background

 ![Configuration Inventory Tile](../../.gitbook/assets/create-snapshot_cim-tile.png)